aakashb1/sliding_window/README.md

     1. While reading the input file line to line, the outer map was checked if it already contains the time hour key
     1. If the outer hash map did not contain the time hour key, a new hash map was created to insert the stock value.
     1. If the outer hash map did contain the time hour key, the same hatch map was fetched using get() and stock value was added into          the inner hash map.
-    1. Summarizing, two double hash maps was created, one to store the actual value and the other to store the predicted value.
+    1. Finally, two double hash maps was created, one to store the actual value and the other to store the predicted value.

 1. Performing calculations:

-    1. As stated a sliding window approach was used to compute the error at any given time.
+    1. A sliding window approach was used to compute the error at any given time.
 Considering the case where window size was          4, the first error was calculated by computing the average error across first four hours between actual and predicted value.
 Similarly the second error was calculated by computing the average error cross second to fifth time hour.
 In case value for a            window is not available NA would be printed out in the average error.
     1. To compute the difference, iteration was performed on the predicted stock value hash map.
 So for every predicted stock value,            corresponding stock id was fetched from the same time hour from the actual stock value.
 This saved us iterating from the longer          actual stock value data set as prediction file is shorter than the actual file.
     1. A count was also initiated whenever a new window calculation was performed to account for varying number of data points where we        have both the actual stock value and predicted stock value.
     1. Finally, the value were appended to an instance of the string builder and written to a file.